-In collaboration with the Global Institute for Sustainable Prosperity (GISP), the Centre for Enterprise and Economic Development Research (CEEDR), the Qoin Foundation and a number of Puerto Rico-based contributors, we plan to establish the Sustainable Communities Institute on the island.
+In collaboration with the Global Institute for Sustainable Prosperity (GISP), the Centre for Enterprise and Economic Development Research (CEEDR), the Qoin Foundation and a number of other contributors, we plan to establish the Sustainable Communities Institute (SCI) in Ohio.

 The Institute is intended to be the center of gravity for our Sustainable Communities Framework (SCF) efforts.
 We call it a “think-do tank” because it will take an active role in influencing what it is studying, in a positive feedback loop.